dilpreetsinghaulakh/odin-restaurant/README.md

-# Webpack Tailwind Template
+# Odin Restaurant

-This is a simple Webpack template which have tailwind css installed.
+This is a simple Webpack based restaurant page form The Odin Project.